 Most of us are familiar with the panicky feeling that comes when water starts spilling out of the toilet onto the floor.
 Fortunately, you can avoid most blockages by consistently carrying out the following six everyday plumbing tips.

 Using too much toilet paper is one of the most common causes of a clogged toilet.
-Toilet paper is made to dissolve; however, it doesn't dissolve instantly.
-When there is too much paper all at once it may not be able to pass through either the p-trap or the floor drain.
+Toilet paper is made to dissolve, but it doesn't dissolve instantly.
+When there is too much paper all at once it may not be able to pass through either the P-trap or the floor drain.
 If more paper is needed than the toilet can hold, flush the toilet, use more toilet paper, and then flush again.

-Grease should never be put in any drain, including the toilet.
+Grease should never be put down any drain, including the toilet.
 The cool water in the toilet will solidify grease almost instantly.
-If there is a large amount of grease it can clog your toilet where the toilet connects to the floor or further down the pipes.
+A large amount of grease can clog your toilet where the toilet connects to the floor or further down the pipes.
 Moreover, grease slowly builds up on the walls of the pipes.
-As it builds it will also trap other objects flowing down the drain and block the flow of water completely.
+As grease builds up it will also trap other objects flowing down the drain, blocking the flow of water completely.